christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 ### PR [#7509](https://codeberg.org/forgejo/forgejo/pulls/7509): Actions Done Mail
 `forgejo.org/services/mailer`'s notifier received interest in the `ActionRunNowDone` topic in this PR.
 I made it send out a mail whenever a Run failed or recovered (i.e., succeeded after a prior failure).
-Again, I added a bunch of tests ensuring whenever an `ActionRunNowDone` message requires it a mail is sent.
+Again, I added many tests ensuring whenever an `ActionRunNowDone` message requires it, a mail is sent.

 ### [#7508](https://codeberg.org/forgejo/forgejo/pulls/7508): Actions Done Webhook

 <HalfImage full={false} src={webhook_settings} />

 In this PR `forgejo.org/services/webhook` got interested in the `ActionRunNowDone` topic, too.
-It sends out HTTP requests to the webhooks configured in the new settings.
+It sends out HTTP requests to the webhooks configured in the new settings.<br />
-I had to introduce the `ActionRun` struct, which allows serialising an action to be sent to the webhook.
+For this I had to introduce the `ActionRun` struct, which allows serialising an action to be sent to the webhook.
-Of course, I added a bunch of tests ensuring whenever an `ActionRunNowDone` message requires it a webhook is sent.
+Of course, I added tests ensuring whenever an `ActionRunNowDone` message requires it, a webhook is sent.

 <Spacer />

 ### `RepoActionRun` and `ActionRun` Structs
 While I got [#7508](https://codeberg.org/forgejo/forgejo/pulls/7508) merged, [klausfyhn](https://codeberg.org/klausfyhn)'s [#7699](https://codeberg.org/forgejo/forgejo/pulls/7699) extended Forgejo's API.
-The new endpoints allow for retrieving Action runs programmatically and, which, of course, needed an `ActionRun` struct for serialisation.
+The new API endpoints allow for retrieving Action Runs programmatically, which, of course, needed an `ActionRun` struct for serialisation.
 So his and my PR introduced the same struct at the same time and broke the main `forgejo` branch, ups.
 [Earl Warren](https://codeberg.org/earl-warren) quickly resolved the merge conflict in [#8066](https://codeberg.org/forgejo/forgejo/pulls/8066) by renaming [#7699](https://codeberg.org/forgejo/forgejo/pulls/7699)'s struct to `RepoActionRun`.
 Then, because having two structs for the same purpose is bad, he removed the `RepoActionRun`, leaving only `ActionRun` in [#8250](https://codeberg.org/forgejo/forgejo/pulls/8250).